Modern surveillance technology can be scarily effective, and it’s getting better all the time.

 Use sources of heat.
 If you need a place to hide, and a nearby building has an air vent that’s pumping out hot air, sit under it.
 The whole area will be above ambient temperature, and that can help mask your body heat.

 Stay near water, especially in warm weather.
 If there’s a lot of moisture in the air it will hold a surprising amount of heat, and this will help to reduce your contrast.
+Here’s also how you can turn it into an endless source of drinking water, using this DIY device.

 Your best chance of hiding in the open is against a confused background.
 On a uniform background like snow or an empty parking lot you’ll stand out clearly.